-What is an EMR System?
+What is Electronic Medical Record (EMR) System?

 An EMR system replaces paper records and manual workflows with digital files and electronic transmissions in the physician practice.
 These digital software systems are designed to help healthcare providers improve patient care and reduce costs.